Simplify GeoJSON

 Tips & common pitfalls

 - Topology is not preserved.
-This tool simplifies features individually.
-If you have two adjacent polygons sharing a border, they might "pull apart" at high tolerances, creating gaps or overlaps.
-For that, you'd need a TopoJSON workflow.
+Each feature is simplified on its own.
+Two adjacent polygons that share a border can "pull apart" at higher tolerances, leaving gaps or overlaps.
+For border-preserving work you need a TopoJSON workflow.

 Troubleshooting